You are here

 Fingerprint results will go directly to your charter school -- not to CDE -- and cannot be used for licensing purposes.

-Some charter schools will require this in addition to any requirements needed for CDE, meaning you will get printed for your charter school and for CDE.
+Some charter schools may require this in addition to any requirements needed for CDE, in which case you will get printed for both your charter school and for CDE.

 Q: I live outside of Colorado, do I have to come to Colorado to be fingerprinted?